PlayFrameworkTR/translation-project/manual/gettingStarted/Anatomy.md

 - `src_managed/` contains generated sources, such as the Scala sources generated by the template system.
 - `web/` contains assets processed by [sbt-web](https://github.com/sbt/sbt-web#sbt-web) such as those from the `app/assets` and `public` folders.

-## Typical .gitignore file
+## Tipik .gitignore dosyası

-Generated folders should be ignored by your version control system.
-Here is the typical `.gitignore` file for a Play application:
+Generated folders should be ignored by your version control system.Bir Play uygulaması için tipik `.gitignore` dosyası:

 ```txt
 logs